billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ```

 The `File` class being returned by the controller here is ultimately using much of the same code as
-the static file middleware uses.
-It effectively expects to be given a seekable stream, and if range
+the static file middleware show before.
+It effectively expects to be given a seekable stream, and if
-processing is enabled, will use the headers in the request to figure out the correct partial response
+range processing is enabled, will use the headers in the request to figure out the correct partial
-to return.
-Neat!
+response to return.
+Nice!

 ## Remaining problems

-This still has many problems however.
-Chief amonst them being that the method is synchronously downloading
+This still has several problems however.
+Chief amonst them being that the method is synchronously
-the entire blob from storage, no matter how small a range we are requesting.
-Using Fiddler to observe
+downloading the entire blob from storage, no matter how small a range we are requesting.
+Using
-traffic to blob storage, we see the below for the above range request.
-(I'll show all headers here,
+Fiddler to observe traffic to blob storage, the below can be seen for the above range request.
-but trim them for later examples).
+(I'll show all headers here, but trim them for later examples).

 ```txt
 GET https://example.blob.core.windows.net/assets/medium.txt HTTP/1.1